plebbit/plebbit-js/README.md

   ipfsKey?: IpfsKey // a Key object used for importing into IpfsHttpClient https://docs.ipfs.io/reference/cli/#ipfs-key-import
 }
 Subplebbit /* (IPNS record Subplebbit.address) */ {
-  title?: string
-  description?: string
-  roles?: {[authorAddress: string]: SubplebbitRole} // each author address can be mapped to 1 SubplebbitRole
+  address: string // validate subplebbit address in signature to prevent a crypto domain resolving to an impersonated subplebbit title?: string description?: string roles?: {[authorAddress: string]: SubplebbitRole} // each author address can be mapped to 1 SubplebbitRole